livewire/livewire/docs/actions.md

 </div>
 ```

-If a user had typed in "Take out the trash", when they press the "Add Todo" button, the `addTodo()` method will be triggered with the `$todo` parameter value being "Take out the trash".
+If a user had typed in "Take out the trash" into the text input and the pressed the "Add Todo" button, the `addTodo()` method will be triggered with the `$todo` parameter value being "Take out the trash".

 ### Receiving return values

-For even more power, this method is an `async` JavaScript method that returns a promise while the network request is processing.
-When the server response is received, the promise resolves with any value you returned from the method in PHP.
+For even more power, invoked `$wire` actions return a promise while the network request is processing.
+When the server response is received, the promise resolves with the value returned by the backend action.

-This gives you the convenience of calling a JavaScript method, with the power of the server side behind it.

-For example, assume a Livewire component has the following action:
+For example, consider a Livewire component that has the following action:

 ```php
 use App\Models\Post;